mariolukas/FabScanPi-Server/docs/hardware_electronics.rst

    :width: 400

-**Mount the 5V DC/DC converter or 5V external Power Source**
+**Adding the 5V DC/DC converter or 5V external Power Source**

 Additionally to the 12V DC coming from the power supply the FabScanPi needs 5V DC.
 Now you have to decide if you want to use a DC/DC converter IC which generates the 5V out of the 12V from the external 12 power supply (common solution).

-For the DC/DC converter option you can find further instructions and pictures on the [Watterott electronic website](https://github.com/watterott/RPi-FabScan-HAT/blob/master/hardware/RPi-FabScan-HAT_Assembly.pdf).
+For the DC/DC converter option you can find further instructions and pictures on the `Watterott electronic website` <https://github.com/watterott/RPi-FabScan-HAT/blob/master/hardware/RPi-FabScan-HAT_Assembly.pdf>.